Dawson College shooting: Shooting

-At 12:30 p.m.
-EDT, Gill parked his car on de Maisonneuve Boulevard near the college campus and was seen removing weapons from his trunk by bystanders.
-Gill briefly took a passerby hostage and forced him to carry a bag containing a fourth gun and additional ammunition.
-Gill opened fire at students outside on the steps of Dawson College at its rear entrance with a semi-automatic carbine, and the passerby fled the melee, leaving Gill's bag.
+Shortly before 12:40 p.m.
+EDT, Gill parked his car on de Maisonneuve Boulevard about 100 metres from the college campus and was seen removing bags and a semi-automatic carbine from his trunk by bystanders.
+One of the bystanders called 911 to report Gill.
+As Gill walked towards the college, he briefly took a passerby hostage and forced him to carry a bag containing the Norinco shotgun, four knives, a crowbar, and additional ammunition.
+As Gill and the hostage approached the college, both of them saw a police vehicle pulling over outside the college.
+Two police officers were visiting the school at the time regarding an unrelated incident about a drug deal.